FAQ’s

 Where can I stop for lunch?

-If you’re walking the full 20 mile route, we recommend taking a packed lunch.
+If you’re walking the full 35km route, we recommend taking a packed lunch.
 However, if you do wish to stop there are several pub options on route including Bathampton Mill, The George, the Packhorse in Southstoke, Hope & Anchor in Midford and The Angelfish café at Limpley Stoke.
 Please check their websites to see if they are open on the day and if you need to place a booking in advance.
 Unless you are purchasing from these establishments, please do not eat your own packed lunch at their tables.

 K